adamhutchings/Minecraft2D/README.md

 There are several known bugs, like that block breaking sometimes doesn't work or that occasionally on startup nothing appears when you make a new world.
 This isn't nearly perfect yet.
 Please report bugs using an issue.
 Thanks!

+Also, please excuse extra `#include`s in implementation files.
+Stuff fails to compile when I omit them, for some reason.